phR0ze/nixos-config/profiles/dell-xps-13-9310/README.md

 * Video BIOS: `GOP 1055`
 * Audio controller: `Realtek ALC3281-CG`

-## Open chassis cover
+### Open chassis cover
 1. Turn the laptop over
 2. Remove the 8 Torx T5 screws
 3. Use a guitar pick to gently pry off the case starting from the front two edges and along front then lift up the front.

-## SSD Upgrade
+### SSD Upgrade
-The SSD options that dell provides are small, slow and way to expensive.
+The SSD options that dell provides are small, slow and way too expensive.
 I bought the `Samsung V-NAND SSD 970 EVO Plus NVMe M.2 2TB` SSD from Amazon and it fits and works perfectly.

 1. [Remove the chassis cover](#open-chassis-cover)